Union Stationery Set Orland's Tooth Powder Box

 more info

 US Sanitary Commission ration bags, made off of the original pattern from enameled cloth with a cotton drill drawstring sleeve.
 Stamped USSC, and closed with a cotton twill tape per the original specs.
+These turned wood pillboxes are faithful reproductions of our original example, which contains pills manufactured by Comstock and Brother, a firm that existed between 1853 and 1862.
+They bear a copy of the original label and are left empty to be filled with contents of your choice.

-1863 Recipe Book Havana Sugar Bag
+Desktop Inkwell 1863 Recipe Book

 Our Price: $12.50